marcuscraske/marcuscraske-dot-com/website/_posts/2017-11-06-splunk-alerts-on-slack.md

 ## Reasons
-You can find applications on the Splunk app store to post alerts to Slack. however you may have issues when running such apps on a cluster.
+You can find applications on the Splunk app store to post alerts to Slack.
+However you may have issues when running such apps on a cluster.
 Or you may have permission issues in an enterprise environment.
 In my situation, I ran into both problems.

-## Summary of Flow
+## Flow
 - Splunk invokes an AWS API Gateway endpoint.
 - The AWS API Gateway endpoint invokes an AWS Lambda function.
 - The AWS Lambda function sends a message to a Slack inbound web hook (and delivers the message your own desired Slack channel).